-Caseless ammunition seems to be a forever tomorrow technology with many significant challenges to overcome but plastic cased telescoping rounds are showing much greater promise and there is a possibility that these will provide the benefits of an intermediate calibre without the weight penalty when replacing 5.56mm.
+Caseless ammunition seems to be a forever tomorrow technology with many significant challenges to overcome but plastic-cased telescoping rounds are showing much greater promise and there is a possibility that these will provide the benefits of an intermediate calibre without the weight penalty when replacing 5.56mm.

 As we all know, weapon weight does have certain advantages in terms of accuracy and with a more powerful round, unless recoil can be mitigated, this might become more of an issue.
 Producing a weapon that has the requisite reliability, maintainability, ergonomics, simplicity and accuracy is no small challenge but whilst the SA80 might now have the reliability and accuracy issues sorted, the others still present challenges.

-Fielding a single round that is an acceptable compromise is only worthwhile if we can also reduce weight, both on an individual component basis but also across whatever organisation we chose to deploy.
+Fielding, a single round that is an acceptable compromise is only worthwhile if we can also reduce weight, both on an individual component basis but also across whatever organisation we chose to deploy.

 The 7.62mm GPMG is now being routinely carried on foot patrols and as ever, being pushed down the organisational tree.
 Even if the new H&K version can shave some weight off it is still heavy and needs feeding with massive amounts of ammunition.
-It is being used more and more because clearly there is a need for it and we might speculate why this is but clearly something is lacking in our conventional approach, either from an equipment or doctrinal perspective.
+It is being used more and more because clearly there is a need for it and we might speculate why this is but clearly something is lacking in our conventional approach, either from equipment or doctrinal perspective.

-We should not be afraid of experimenting with different sub unit organisations, should we retain the homogenous section or use specialist section structures based on task and weapon mix for example.
+We should not be afraid of experimenting with different subunit organisations, should we retain the homogenous section or use specialist section structures based on task and weapon mix for example.

 Shock and Awe

-If we cannot change our rules of engagement, provide the professional with operational freedom or reduce weight with existing approaches then a complimentary approach might be to provide the dismounted infantry with a leap in firepower beyond small arms and a number of technology areas that improves response.
+If we cannot change our rules of engagement, provide the professional with operational freedom or reduce weight with existing approaches then a complementary approach might be to provide the dismounted infantry with a leap in firepower beyond small arms and a number of technology areas that improves response.
 This would hopefully reduce the weight of ammunition used for suppressing fire both from individual and support weapons.
 If what you carry is more lethal and you can apply it in a shorter timescale then the theory goes you should need less of it.
 Whether this would actually be realised in the very real and unforgiving environment of infantry close combat is another matter but surely it is worthy of investment and investigation.

-In a reactive engagement, in response to an ambush for example, the first and most significant challenge is locating the position of the firer(s) and any supporting forces.
+In a reactive engagement, in response to an ambush, for example, the first and most significant challenge is locating the position of the firer(s) and any supporting forces.
 Once located the information needs to be quickly and accurately disseminated to others so they can bring to bear individual and supporting firepower, for whatever reason.

-Without location and indication all the firepower in the world is next to useless.
+Without location and indication, all the firepower in the world is next to useless.

 It is also an area that has seen surprisingly little sustained innovation or investment.